Xilinx/Vitis-AI/alveo/docs/multi-tenant-multi-fpga.md

 In the cloud, Vitis-AI uses an FPGA resource manager nicknamed `Butler`.
 This automatically manages the FPGAs available on a single system.
 It also enables easy sharing of FPGAs on the system over multiple simultaneous users.
 The following is a description of common user modes enabled by our FPGA resource manager.

-## 1 FPGA, 1 Vitis-AI Runner, Multiple Users
+## Single FPGA, Single Vitis-AI Runner

 The Vitis-AI Runner provides a simple software API to submit jobs to Vitis-AI DPU accelerators and collect results.
 This is a universal API that works for both Cloud and Edge, for any Vitis-AI accelerator.